tischlda/pr2gpx/README.md

 The results can either be saved into a single file containing everything, or it can be split into one file for each station.

+If no input path is given, pr2gpx reads from STDIN.
+If no output path is given, pr2gpx writes to STDOUT.

 Installing
 ----------